buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/PropertySets/Pset_DuctSegmentOccurrence.md

 # Pset_DuctSegmentOccurrence

-Duct segment occurrence attributes attached to an instance of IfcDuctSegment.
+Duct segment occurrence attributes attached to an instance of IfcDuctSegment.<!-- end of definition -->

 ## Comments